OneCodeMan/WritingPractice/src/pages/07-27-2017-jackson/index.md

 It was Jackson's last day at his software job.
-On paydays after work, while employees would be making their way to the bar, Jackson would be making his way to the parking lot.
+On paydays after work, while employees made their way to the bar, Jackson made his way to the parking lot.
 Today, before he clocked out, he took one of the notebooks from the supply cabinet and left the building as if it were a normal work day.